Developing Data-Driven Social Media Analytics Technology

 With love for technology, she brings a special focus to cloud accounting solutions.
 She is the innovator of the Grant Thornton Cloud Accounting solution and is currently working as the Client Service Director for Grant Thornton.
 She has received numerous awards and appointments during her career, including an appointment to the Prime Minister’s Task Force on Women Entrepreneurs, Ontario and Chapter Distinguished Service awards with CGA, Royal Bank Women Entrepreneurs finalist and Oakville Community Environmental Award.

-*Disclaimer: The profile provides information which was sourced and approved by Datametrex in order to help investors learn more about the company.
-Datametrex is a client of the Investing News Network (INN).
-The company’s campaign fees pay for INN to create and update this profile page, to which links are placed on Investingnews.com and channel newsletters.
+*Disclaimer: This profile is sponsored by Datametrex AI Limited (TSXV:DM,FWB:D4G).
+This profile provides information which was sourced by the Investing News Network (INN) and approved by Datametrex AI Limited, in order to help investors learn more about the company.
+Datametrex AI Limited is a client of INN.
+The company’s campaign fees pay for INN to create and update this profile.